usecannon/cannon/packages/website/content/docs-technical.md

 - `fromCall.args` - The arguments to pass into the function above.
 - `factory` - See _Referencing Factory-deployed Contracts_ below.
 - `extra` - See _Referencing Extra Event Data_ below.
-- `allowEmptyEvents` - Bypass error messages if an event is expected in your `invoke` action but none are emitted in the transaction
+    - `allowEmptyEvents` - See _Event Error Logging_ below.
+Bypass error messages if an event is expected in your `invoke` action but none are emitted in the transaction.
+Can be set under the factory or extra properties.

 **Outputs**
 This action only updates the return object by adding an entry to the `txns` key.